 Days 31-60: Pre-recording prep and content seeding

 Phase two is where most founder tours fall apart.
 The bookings are on the calendar, the founder turns to other work, and the recordings start flat because nobody prepared.
+This phase runs two parallel tracks: 60 to 90 minutes of host research per booked recording, and content seeding published seven to ten days before each episode to pre-warm the host's audience.

 Track two is content seeding.
 Seven to ten days before each recording, the founder publishes a piece of content (a LinkedIn essay, an X thread, a short post) on the topic the recording will cover.
 The seed content is cited inside the recording and re-shared by the host's audience after the episode drops.
 This double-distribution loop converts the recording into a live pull on the seed content, and converts the seed content into a primer that increases episode listen-through.
 The pattern is the same one we run on the Reddit intent engine: pre-warm the channel before the asset lands.